tlamadon/markdown2deckjs/README.md

 # markdown2deckjs

-Author: Ulf Bögeholz
+Modified: Thibaut Lamadon

 Version: 0.1 | 2011/09/21

 ## What is this?

+This is a simple modification of Ulf Bögeholz version.
+I just added support for math with MathJax.
+I am leaving most of the author's comment.

 After I saw deck.js recently, I immediatelly liked the look and feel of it.
 What I did not like was to generate HTML slides by hand.
 I surfed around a bit and quickly found out that there was a nice markdown library for python.
 Playing around (and not sleeping instead) quickly showed results.
 Voila.

 ## Dependencies